 Unlike a true multiple-machine site, this configuration requires that all of the sites behind the load balancer host exactly the same content and that they follow the same security model.
 You are responsible for ensuring that all the sites look exactly the same to the load balancer.

-There are multiple techniques that can help you keep ArcGIS Server services in sync across the primary and failover sites:
+There are multiple techniques that can help you keep ArcGIS Server services in sync across the primary and standby sites:

 - Scripting—ArcGIS Server includes a REST API to script administrative tasks, such as publishing services and changing their